 The Vocabulary Tutor program is a simple dialog-based Win32 program which can teach any vocabulary by association.
 It was meant mostly as a test bed for the underlying algorithm that I developed and also to simply help me learn German.
 My initial results have convinced me that it is a powerful learning tool even with its simple presentation.
 My intent is to integrate this technology into existing commercial educational software, though I'd also be open to developing such a product around it if an appropriate publisher comes forward.
 To show that that can easily be done, I've collaborated with ByHeart Educational Software and successfully integrated the engine into their full-featured shareware product.

 I believe my algorithms may provide an optimal method of learning almost any vocabulary.
-Most recently I chanced upon a Scientific American article that showed that my assumptions were correct.
 The underlying intelligence is in the way that flash words and decoy choices are selected over time.
 Through some simple underlying ideas, intelligent behavior emerges which I believe mimic and even surpass the skill of an attentive human tutor.
 The best way to understand this is to simply run the program for even a few minutes.

 Regardless of the size of the vocabulary to be learned, the user is never overwhelmed since it gives the feeling that there is always a small working set of words which are seen often enough to be familiar.
 This is where the idea of superliminosity comes in.
 This shifting set of words moves like a searchlight of consciousness over the concept landscape.
 With repeated passes the entire landscape eventually becomes known.
 Note that there does not really exist something as rigid as a working set within the program.
 It is much more fluid than that and therefore much closer to the way people really learn large sets of new concepts.